backdrop-contrib/weight/README.md

 - Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules.
 - Add the weight field to an entity or content type.
-- Drag and drop (optional): Create a Views table and add the weight field (listed as FIELD_NAME selector).
+- Drag and drop (optional): To change the entity weights via the UI, create a Views table and add the Weight field (listed as FIELD_NAME selector).
-  Add the Weight field for sorting for both the page with drag and drop and the View which will display the results.
-Ensure that the Views table's sort (in the table's settings) is set to none.
+  Add the Weight field for sorting for both the View with drag and drop, and any other View which will display the results.
+Ensure that the Views table's sort (in the table's Settings) is set to none.

 Configuration options